PedroAntunes178/Calculator_Tutorial/README.md

 - calc_tutorial_3.py -> calculator executes more than one operation;
 - calc_tutorial_4.py -> calculator respects the priority imposed by math rules; can be called has a normal program without explicitly invoking python3;
 - calc_tutorial_5.py -> calculator accepts and respects "()" order; can receive calculation to be done has an argument when calling the program;
-- calc_tutorial_final.py -> TO DO; calculator with a simple GUI implementing the previous developed calculator script.
+- calc_tutorial_final.py -> calculator with a simple GUI implementing the previous developed calculator script; from the `calc_tutorial_5.py` file all its functions are included, no need to repeat them.

 # Requirements
 - Python3